hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step2-sonarqube.md

 `helm install stable/sonarqube --name sonar --namespace sonarqube --values sonarqube-values.yaml`{{execute}}

-This chart bootstraps a SonarQube instance with a PostgreSQL database.
-The service is exposed as a NodePort but at a random value.
-For Katacode to offer a URL to the service, the port must adjusted to a known number, 31111.
+This chart bootstraps a SonarQube instance along with a PostgreSQL database.

+The SonarQube service is exposed as a NodePort but at a random value.
+This chart does not allow the NodePort value to be assigned.
+For Katacode to offer a URL to the service, the NodePort must adjusted to a known number, 31111.
+A workaround is to apply a patch to the port value.

 `kubectl patch service sonar-sonarqube -n sonarqube --type='json' --patch='[{"op": "replace", "path": "/spec/ports/0/nodePort", "value":31111}]'`{{execute}}